122: Labour's Freebies and The End of the Peers Show

 Well, it's losing quite a lot of money, or is it being run as will it be run as a charitable trust?

-Well watch this space and if you would like a magazine that is fortnightly, funny and interesting, just go to private-i.co.uk and subscribe.
+And if you would like a magazine that is fortnightly, funny, and interesting, just go to private-i.co.uk and subscribe.

 That's it from us this week.